jurevans/coin-proxy-api/README.md

 # coin-proxy-api

-This is a simple proxy API for caching fiat-conversion rates from a third-party API, and may potentially serve other useful data in the future.
-This API is built on Python, Flask, and Redis.
-Data from a third-party API are stored as a hashmap in Redis with a designated TTL.
-The client can either use the timestamp of the original third-party request for each token and currency, or the timestamp of the request to this API to determine a sane time to refetch results.
-Each token and currency combination is requested and cached individually.
+This is a simple proxy API for caching and providing a common interface to third-party APIs to provide crypto coin-related data, e.g., fiat conversion rates, etc. This API is built on Python, Flask, and Redis.
+Data from third-party APIs are stored as a hashmap in Redis with a designated TTL.

 ## Table of Contents